-Microsoft President: Democracy Is At Stake, Regulate Big Tech
+Microsoft President: Democracy Is At Stake.
+Regulate Big Tech

 Regulate us.
 That's the unexpected message from one of the country's leading tech executives.
 Microsoft President Brad Smith argues that governments need to put some "guardrails" around engineers and the tech titans they serve.